Psalm 22:4 “In you our fathers put their trust;”

 As it says in Romans 15:13, “May the God of hope fill you with all joy and peace, AS YOU TRUST in him so that your lives may overflow with hope by the power of the Holy Spirit.”
 Without that trust, joy and peace and hope won’t flow.]

 Psalm 22:5 “They cried to you and were saved;”

 [Trust is demonstrated by crying out to you first, not seeking answers elsewhere.
 If we trust in ourselves, or others, or circumstances, or luck, or culture (as Abraham did in producing a son by his own cleverness instead of waiting for God’s timing), God sits back and waits, allowing us to suffer the consequences of our poor decisions so that we might come to ourselves and turn to Him in trust (as Abraham did when God called him to sacrifice Isaac).]

 “in you they trusted and were not disappointed.”

 [You, the faithful One, always come through in the right way and at the right time, which is often very different from how and when we would like you to do it.

-As it says in Psalm 46:5, “God is in her [Jerusalem then, but now He lives in us], she will not fall, He will save her at break of day.”
-We would like help to arrive before it gets dark instead of having to wait through the whole long, cold night—but you act at the right time and we can praise you while we wait.]
+As it says in Psalm 46:5, “God is in her [Jerusalem then, but He is in us now], she will not fall, He will save her at break of day.”
+We would like help to arrive before it gets dark instead of having to wait through the whole long, cold night—as Daniel did in the lions’ den until dawn–but you,Lord, act at the right time and we can praise you while we wait.]